-A. Vermont Law School Location and Mission
+A. Vermont Law and Graduate School Location and Mission

-Vermont Law School (VLS) is located in the heart of South Royalton, Vermont.
-VLS is an independent, nationally recognized Law School that is top-ranked in the field of environmental law.
-VLS is committed to developing a generation of leaders who use the power of the law to make a difference in our communities and the world.
-Since September 2019, Vermont Law School has maintained a satellite office in Burlington, Vermont that offers legal assistance, particularly on immigration law, to members of the community through the expansion of the Vermont Immigrant Assistance Clinic.
+Vermont Law and Graduate School is located in the heart of South Royalton, Vermont.
+In June, 2022, as part of its strategic plan, Vermont Law School became Vermont Law and Graduate School, an institution that now houses both a law school and a graduate school.
+The Law School remains an independent, nationally recognized law school that is topranked in the field of environmental law.
+VLGS is committed to developing a generation of leaders who use the power of the law to make a difference in our communities and the world.
+Since September 2019, Vermont Law and Graduate School has maintained a satellite office in Burlington, Vermont that offers legal assistance, particularly on immigration law, to members of the community through the expansion of the Vermont Immigrant Assistance Clinic.

-- B. Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act The Vice President for Finance prepares and distributes this Annual Security Report (the Report).
-The Report serves several purposes: - Complies with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act 20 USC 1092(f) (Clery Act); - Explains how the Law School reports, investigates, and responds to crime and emergencies on or near Law School property; - Informs the Law School community of the safety and security resources available to respond to emergencies; and - Provides other safety and security information to the Law School community.
+B. Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act The Vice President for People and Operations now prepares and distributes this Annual Security Report (the Report).
+The Report serves several purposes.
+It:

+- Complies with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act 20 USC 1092(f) (Clery Act); - Explains how the School reports, investigates, and responds to crime and emergencies on or near VLGS property; - Informs the VLGS community of the safety and security resources available to respond to emergencies; and - Provides other safety and security information to the Vermont Law and Graduate School community.